1. Just Tell Me How to Do It

 - Fill a pot with enough water to cover the eggs and bring it to a boil

-- Line up your eggs in the carton with the big end on top
+- While the water is coming to a boil, line up your eggs in the carton with the big end on top

 - Using a push pin, poke a hole directly in the center of the top of each egg

 - When the water is boiling, lower each egg into the water with a spoon

 - When all the eggs are in, start the timer

 - Keep the water at a simmer, about 205° F

 - While the eggs are cooking, fill a bowl with plenty of ice and water